 BREAKING: One new confirmed case of Covid-19 in Limerick

-ONE new confirmed case of Covid-19 has been reported in Limerick overnight.
+THERE has been one more confirmed case of Covid-19 in Limerick this Thursday evening.

-It brings the total number of confirmed cases of the disease to 590 here.
+It means 591 people have now been diagnosed with the disease across the city and county, and follows an increase of one case yesterday.

-And it brings to an end 11 straight days where there were no new confirmed cases locally.
+Prior to that, the number of people with the condition locally remained at 589 for 11 days straight.

 Leave your comment